Rahul-Tejwani/RESTful-API-for-Blogging/README.md

 The RESTful Blogging API is designed for blog post management with full CRUD (Create, Read, Update, Delete) functionality.
 Built using Node.js, Express.js, MongoDB, and EJS, this API supports seamless integration with external servers and provides a dynamic, user-friendly blogging experience, making it ideal for blogging applications.
 The project also includes a front-end interface and an external server for end-to-end testing, demonstrating expertise in full-stack development, API design, and database management, and end-to-end testing.

 ---
-## Key Features and Functionalities
+## **Key Features and Functionalities**
--**CRUD Operations:** Supports GET, POST, PATCH, and DELETE HTTP methods to handle blog post creation, retrieval, updation, and deletion, ensuring a dynamic and interactive content management experience.
+- **CRUD Operations:** Supports GET, POST, PATCH, and DELETE HTTP methods to handle blog post creation, retrieval, updation, and deletion, ensuring a dynamic and interactive content management experience.
 - **RESTful API Architecture:** Designed an API adhering to REST principles, with well-defined endpoints for seamless interaction with external servers and client-side applications.
 - **Database Integration:** Integrated MongoDB as the database to store and manage blog posts, ensuring scalability and flexibility.
 - **Front-End Integration:** Developed a user-friendly front-end interface using HTML, CSS, JavaScript, and EJS to render blog content while seamlessly interacting with the API.